mariohernandez/mariohernandezio/src/index.md

   heading: 'About me'
   image: '/images/headshot.jpg'
   alt: 'Portrait of Mario Hernandez'
-  bio: 'I am a Sr. Software Enginner from Los Angeles and I help large and small organizations build and deploy web systems.
+  bio: 'I am a Software Enginner from Los Angeles and I help large and small organizations build and deploy web systems.
-  I am a regular speaker at many Open Source events around the United States and train teams to become better developers.
-I co-host the Mediacurrent Open Water Podcast.'
+  I am a regular speaker at many Open Source events around the United States and train teams to become better developers.'
-footer: '&copy; 2021 - Mario Hernandez'
+footer: '&copy; 2022 - Mario Hernandez'
 metaDesc: 'Mario Hernandez is a front-end developer living in Los Angeles'

 ---